Uberspace/lab/source/guide_pixelfed.rst

 .. tag_list::

-Pixelfed_ is a free, denzentralized and ethical photo sharing platform, powered by ActivityPub federation.
+Pixelfed_ is a free, decentralized and ethical photo sharing platform, powered by ActivityPub federation.
 It comes with an modern user interface similiar to instagram.

 ----